Program of Assertive Community Treatment (PACT)

 - Case Managers who coordinate each individual’s care;

 - Vocational Specialists who help each individual with seeking, securing, and retaining jobs;

-- Substance Abuse Specialists who provide substance abuse assessments, treatment planning, and services for individuals who have a substance use disorder and mental illness; and
+- Substance Use Disorder Specialists who provide substance use assessments, treatment planning, and services for individuals who have a substance use disorder and mental illness; and

 - Peer Specialists who are or were receiving mental health services and are able to provide essential first-hand knowledge to the team and support to the individuals served.